 - We strive to embody our vision of a new relational agriculture as a work crew, cultivating our relationships with ourselves, each other, and the land through daily group check-ins and a group Gestalt process session once per week.

 - As part of the Esalen residential experience, Esalen provides an Advisor to consult and provide guidance on the larger Esalen experience beyond the Farm and Garden Apprenticeship.
 Apprentices can select their Esalen Advisor from a group of options, and schedule two Advisor sessions during the session.
 In your free time, you can take advantage of the facilities and opportunities that exist at Esalen in our Residential Education program and workshops that don't conflict with the apprenticeship schedule and as space permits.
 Apprentices are also eligible for scholarships, discounts, and specific privileges that exist for this type of residency at Esalen.

-- We hold a monthly feedback meeting to hear how apprentices are doing with the program, the work, us as staff, the other crew members, and Esalen as a whole.
+- We hold regular feedback meetings to hear how apprentices are doing with the program, the work, us as staff, the other crew members, and Esalen as a whole.
 And we track their progression in learning and working through the checklist of competencies.

 For more information on the Farm and Garden Apprenticeship program, please explore:

 - How to Apply (Application Process and Deadlines, Visiting, and Scholarship Funds)